Let’s pretend we’re having a Q&A session. All questions are taken from Aron et al’s Experimental Generation of Interpersonal Closeness.

 If you knew that in one year you would die suddenly, would you change anything about the way you are now living?
 Why?

-I would go back home.
-Start writing the shit out of me.
+I would go back home and start writing the shit out of me.

 What does friendship mean to you?